rapidminer/python-rapidminer/docs/api/Studio.md

 Arguments:
 - `path`: path to the RapidMiner process in a repository or an .rmp file.
 It can be a string, in that case it is interpreted as a repository location.
 It can also be a rapidminer.File or rapidminer.RepositoryLocation object representing a local file or a RapidMiner repository entry, respectively.
 - `inputs`: inputs used by the RapidMiner process, an input can be a pandas DataFrame, a pickle-able python object or a file-like object.
+- `macros`: optional dict that sets the macros in the process context according to the key-value pairs, e.g. macros={"macro1": "value1", "macro2": "value2"}
 - `operator`: the name of the RapidMiner operator of the process to execute.
 If None (default) the whole process is executed.

 Returns: